 "This is like sending the entire health care workforce off to war and then refusing to support them when they return."

-We had the opportunity to testify during a US House legislative hearing last week.
-Read this brief summary from the Association of American Medical Colleges that highlights our remarks.
+Read this brief summary from the Association of American Medical Colleges that highlights our testimony to members of the U.S. House of Representatives.

 Time interviews Corey Feist on the importance of large-scale, systemic change for a meaningful impact on the healthcare industry.
 This article offers a great summary of our Foundation’s work.